-Associate Teaching Professor, Director of the Institute for Social Innovation
+Associate Teaching Professor, Former Director of the Institute for Social Innovation

 Professor Zak began teaching at CMU in 2002 as an Adjunct Professor of Operations Management and Manufacturing at the Tepper School of Business.
 In 2005, he also joined the adjunct faculty at the Heinz College where he focused on courses related to social entrepreneurship and innovation.
 From January 2007 until May 2010, he was the Executive Director of Carnegie Mellon’s start-up programs in Australia.
 While in Australia, he was named to the inaugural board of The Australian Centre for Social Innovation (www.tacsi.org.au), an organization focused on tackling the country's most greatest social challenges.

 Before joining CMU, Professor Zak was the founding CEO of the Social Innovation Accelerator, a private operating foundation providing seed capital and direct support for a portfolio of ventures focused on novel, financially-sustainable ways to address social problems.
 Prior to launching the Accelerator, he was a consultant in the Business Technology Office at McKinsey and a leader in the firm’s e-Operations practice.
 While at McKinsey, he served global clients in a variety of industries including Media and Entertainment, Health Care, and High-Tech and focused on the development of new, technology-based ventures.